'Somebody In Russia Has To Take Him Out': US Senator Calls For A 'Brutus' To Assassinate Putin

 Washington: Amid the escalating war in Ukraine, a senior US senator has called for “somebody in Russia” to assassinate their President Vladimir Putin, in a televised interview on Thursday evening, reported news agency Agence France-Presse (AFP).
 As per the report, speaking on Moscow’s invasion of Ukraine during an interview, US senator Lindsey Graham said, “How does this end?
-Somebody in Russia has to step up to the plate… and take this guy out.”Also Read - LIC IPO: Who Is New CFO Sunil Agarwal?
+Somebody in Russia has to step up to the plate… and take this guy out.”Also Read - 'No Report Of Students Taken Hostage In Ukraine': India Urges Moscow-Kyiv For Ceasefire To Complete Evacuation

 Later, the former presidential candidate also took to Twitter and repeated the call in a series of tweets, asking, “Is there a Brutus in Russia?”, referring to one of Roman ruler Julius Caesar’s assassins.
 He said, “the only people who can fix this are the Russian people.”
-Also Read - Russia Ukraine War: US Grants 'Temporary Protected Status' To Ukrainians, Citing Russian Attack
+Also Read - India Issues Helpline Number For Stranded Students Waiting To Be Evacuated From Romania

 Graham, who has served in US congress for over twenty years and had been a close ally to former President Donald Trump, also wondered if “a more successful Colonel Stauffenberg” existed in the Russian military, referring to the German officer who is known for his failed attempt to kill Adolf Hitler in 1944.